mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

         }
     ).render()

-Dimension line extension (:attr:`dimdle`) works only for a few arrow blocks and the simple tick:
+The dimension line extension (:attr:`dimdle`) works only for a few arrow blocks and the simple tick:

 - "ARCHTICK"
 - "OBLIQUE"